isovalent/ebpf-docs/docs/linux/kfuncs/bpf_cgroup_ancestor.md

 [:octicons-tag-24: v6.2](https://github.com/torvalds/linux/commit/5ca7867078296cfa9c100f9a3b2d24be1e139825)
 <!-- [/FEATURE_TAG] -->

-Perform a lookup on an entry in a cgroup's ancestor array.
+Perform a lookup on an entry in a cGroups ancestor array.

 ## Definition

-A cgroup returned by this kfunc which is not subsequently stored in a map, must be released by calling [`bpf_cgroup_release()`](bpf_cgroup_release.md).
+A cGroup returned by this kfunc which is not subsequently stored in a map, must be released by calling [`bpf_cgroup_release()`](bpf_cgroup_release.md).

 <!-- [KFUNC_DEF] -->
 `#!c struct cgroup *bpf_cgroup_ancestor(struct cgroup *cgrp, int level)`